Crivella/ocr_translate/README.md

 The server is designed to only offer the basic functionalities, while the models that can be used and how they are used are defined by plugins.

-See the documentation for a [list of available plugins](https://crivella.github.io/ocr_translate/user/index.html#known-validated-plugins)
+See the documentation for a [list of available plugins](https://crivella.github.io/ocr_translate/plugins/index.html)

+### Notes

+- When switching the server between CPU/CUDA mode for the first time, run the installation of the plugins again to make sure the scope-specific dependencies are installed.

 ## Possible problems